Denmark set to complete social democrat sweep of Nordics

 Five years ago, the Christian Democrat European People's Party dominated the EU institutions, with most seats in the parliament as well as at the EU council.

-The liberals were represented by Mark Rutte from the Netherlands in 2014.
+The liberals were represented only by Mark Rutte from the Netherlands in 2014.

-This time round the three parties are more equal in power at the European summits.
+This time round the three major parties in Europe are more equal in power at the European summits.

 And the Nordic countries will most likely send three social democrats to the table.